NoComplyDev/CRTAP/README.md

 - The Tales of Exandria: The Bright Queen (1 - 4)
 - The Tales of Exandria: Artagan (1 - 4)
 - The Whitestone Chronicles: Ripley
-- Kith & Kin
+- Vox Machina: Kith & Kin
-- The Nine Eyes of Lucien
+- The Mighty Nein: The Nine Eyes of Lucien
 - Bells Hells: What Doesn't Break
 - Vox Machina - Stories Untold
 - Tusk Love

 ### Audiobooks

-- Kith & Kin
+- Vox Machina: Kith & Kin
-- The Nine Eyes of Lucien
+- The Mighty Nein: The Nine Eyes of Lucien
 - Bells Hells: What Doesn't Break
 - Vox Machina - Stories Untold
 - Tusk Love